marcoT0425/Charisma-Unicode-Full/README.md

 After that, you need to click on [Apperance] -> [Customize fonts] and change the Default, sans-serif and serif font to [Charisma New].
 For the monospaced font, you need to download the font [HanaMinA].
 For the Math font, you need to download the font [XCharter Math] or my [Charlie Math]. <img width="1136" alt="Screenshot 2025-07-10 at 17 52 59" src="https://github.com/user-attachments/assets/bd47718f-74b2-427d-b743-6bb353840f36" />

-However, the worst thing is: there are many missing conjuncts and ligatures for the Indic scripts, such as Bengali, Devanagari, Tamil etc.
+However, the worst thing is: there are many missing conjuncts and ligatures for the Indic scripts, such as Bengali, Devanagari, Tamil etc. You can download [Nirmala UI] in Fontke (Mac Only).

 The next version (16.2) will be released tomorrow.
 I have improved many Unified Canadian Aboriginal Syllabics glyphs.
 There is a defect of the glyph [ᘠ] Canadian Syllabics Jji in the first version, so for the future version, I have fixed it already.